teadotjay/lds-ministering/README.md

 ## Introduction
 This is a Python interface to the online ministering assignments for the Church of Jesus Christ of Latter-Day Saints.
-It allows automation of repetitive tasks such as copying companionships from one district to another, deleting all companionships in a district, and distributed unassigned households among all the companionships in a district.
+It allows automation of repetitive tasks such as copying companionships from one district to another, deleting all companionships in a district, and distributing unassigned households among all the companionships in a district.
 Use is limited to authorized members of the Church, such as bishoprics, elders quorum presidencies, and relief society presendencies, and subject to the Church privacy policy at https://www.lds.org/legal/privacy-notice?lang=eng&country=go.